 There is so much importance on our physical body in relation to healing, how much exercise we should take, what to eat, etc. Yes, the body is very important, but I feel there is a small emphasis on how to nurture and maintain a healthy mind.
 You may have a healthy and well-functioning body, but if your mind is confused, fuelled by chaos and full of fear and restlessness, then you are most probably not happy.
 When your mind is clear, healthy, and calm, you have much more chance of being happy.
-If your physical body is unwell, having a healthy mind means you’ll be better prepared to deal with it, to accept it with loving-kindness and to make the best of the situation.
+If the physical body is unwell but the mind is healthy, then you’ll be better prepared to deal with it, to accept it with loving-kindness and to make the best of the situation.

-All most of us want in our life is to find peace within ourselves and the world around us.
-This is directly related to our ability to be with ourselves, which is a lot easier when your mind is calm, clear, and coherent.
+Most of us are looking for peace within ourselves and the world around us.
+This is directly related to our ability to be with ourselves, which is a lot easier when your mind is calm, clear, and organized.

 Developing internal energy for enhancing your healing practice

-To access awareness while doing yoga, make a choice to focus on the breath, instead of thoughts, emotions, feelings, or perhaps even pain.
-Allow the thoughts, sensations, feelings, pains, and aches to be there – allow them to be experienced – but bring your attentiveness to the breath, while allowing everything else moves into the background.
+To access awareness while doing yoga, make a choice to focus on the breath, instead of thoughts, emotions, feelings, or perhaps even pain (not the sharp, shooting kind; if you experience that pain during your practice, immediately come out of it).
+Allow the thoughts, sensations, feelings, pains, and aches to be there – allow them to be experienced – but bring your attentiveness to the breath, while allowing everything else to move into the background.

 Again, why not try this right now.
 Feel deep inside yourself when you are reading the following words.
 Observe how it’s possible to be with your breath and read this text at the same time.
 When you are with your breath in your body, also feel inside your body.
 Feel the presence of your body.